This Could Be The Night, & I’m Lovin Every Minute of it. LOVERBOY returned to Mississauga’s LAC Sept. 11th

 The Living Arts Centre’s Hammerson Hall was just a-

 I felt as if I was the Queen of the Broken Hearts as I allowed them to Take Me to the Top.
 This audience was explosive!
 Repeated standing ovations every chance they got and with each Jump, literally springing from their seats like being released from a tightly wound magical musical jack in the box.
-I stated backstage, that This Could Be The Night, a night to remember, as this show smoked every anticipation I had.
-After 9 studio albums, holding a Juno record of winning 6 Junos, sold over 10 million albums, hold 4 multi-platinum & a trio of double-platinum awards, who are the 1st Canadian group to ever earn Columbia Record’s exclusive Crystal Globe (an award for selling over 5 million albums outside 1’s native country), Loverboy remains 1 of the Top 5 grossing touring acts out of Canada to date.
+I stated backstage, that This Could Be The Night, a night to remember, as this show set the stage ablaze.
+After 9 studio albums, a record of winning 6 Junos, selling over 10 million albums, are Canadian Music Hall of Famers with a Platinum-selling status, as well, being the 1st Canadian group to ever earn Columbia Record’s exclusive Crystal Globe (an award for selling over 5 million albums outside 1’s native country), Loverboy remains 1 of the Top 5 grossing touring acts out of Canada to date.

 Mike Reno stated, “this next song was the 1st song that started it all for us, there was no turning back.”
 The stage was on fire, man oh man The Kid Is Hot Tonight.
 Also, “Do you remember where you were, what you were doing & if you were caught doing it,” Reno said.
 The audience sang loud & proud along with Mike Reno, & the consensus was unanimous, we wanted this stellar show to go on all night & would be disappointed When It’s Over.